DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction

 Formally, the encoded feature representations are given by

 where

-Here, $\mathbf{H}_{\text{path}}$, $\mathbf{H}_{\text{drug}}$, and $\mathbf{H}_{\text{sub}}$ represent the encoded pathway--, drug--, and substructure--level features, respectively.
-All modality--specific FFNs project their inputs into a shared latent space of dimension $d_a$, facilitating subsequent cross--modal attention while preserving structural information unique to each modality.
+Here, $\mathbf{H}_{\text{path}}$, $\mathbf{H}_{\text{drug}}$, and $\mathbf{H}_{\text{sub}}$ represent the encoded pathway-, drug-, and substructure-level features, respectively.
+All modality-specific FFNs project their inputs into a shared latent space of dimension $d_a$, facilitating subsequent cross-modal attention while preserving structural information unique to each modality.